MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

 ### Create your app package upload file using Visual Studio

+> [!NOTE]
+> The following instructions and screenshots describe the process as of Visual Studio 2019 version 16.3.
+If you're using an earlier version, some of the UI might look different.

 1. In **Solution Explorer**, open the solution for your UWP app project.
-2. Right-click the project and choose **Store**->**Create App Packages**.
+2. Right-click the project and choose **Publish**->**Create App Packages** (before Visual Studio 2019 version 16.3, the **Publish** menu is named **Store**).
 If this option is disabled or does not appear at all, check that the project is a Universal Windows project.
     ![Context menu with navigation to Create App Packages](images/packaging-screen2.jpg)

     The **Create App Packages** wizard appears.

-3. Select **I want to create packages to upload to the Microsoft Store using a new app name** in the first dialog and then click **Next**.
+3. Select **Microsoft Store using a new app name** in the first dialog and then click **Next**.
     ![Create Your Packages dialog window shown](images/packaging-screen3.jpg)

     If you have already associated your project with an app in the Store, you also have an option to create packages for the associated Store app.
-If you choose **I want to create packages for sideloading**, Visual Studio will not generate the app package upload (.msixupload or .appxupload) file for Partner Center submissions.
+If you choose **Sideloading**, Visual Studio will not generate the app package upload (.msixupload or .appxupload) file for Partner Center submissions.
 If you only want to sideload your app to run it on internal devices or for testing purposes, then you can select this option.
-For more information about sideloading, see [Enable your device for development](https://docs.microsoft.com/windows/uwp/get-started/enable-your-device-for-development).
+For more information, see [Sideload your app package](#sideload-your-app-package).
 4. On the next page, sign in with your developer account to Partner Center.
 If you don't have a developer account yet, the wizard will help you create one.
     ![Create App Packages window with app name selection shown](images/packaging-screen4.jpg)
 5. Select the app name for your package from the list of apps currently registered to your account, or reserve a new one if you have not already reserved one in Partner Center.
 6. Make sure you select all three architecture configurations (x86, x64, and ARM) in the **Select and Configure Packages** dialog to ensure that your app can be deployed to the widest range of devices.
 In the **Generate app bundle** listbox, select **Always**.
 An app bundle (.appxbundle or .msixbundle) is preferred over a single app package file because it contains a collection of app packages configured for each type of processor architecture.
 When you choose to generate the app bundle, the app bundle will be included in the final app package upload (.appxupload or .msixupload) file along with debugging and crash analytic information.
 If you're unsure which architecture(s) to choose, or want to learn more about which architectures are used by various devices, see [App package architectures](device-architecture.md).
     ![Create App Packages window with package configuration shown](images/packaging-screen5.jpg)
-7. Include full PDB symbol files to [Analyze app performance](https://docs.microsoft.com/windows/uwp/publish/analytics) from Partner Center after your app has been published.
+7. Include public symbol files to [Analyze app performance](https://docs.microsoft.com/windows/uwp/publish/analytics) from Partner Center after your app has been published.
 Configure any additional details such as version numbering or the package output location.
 8. Click **Create** to generate the app package.
 If you selected one of the **I want to create packages to upload to the Microsoft Store** options in step 3 and are creating a package for Partner Center submission, the wizard will create a package upload (.appxupload or .msixupload) file.
 If you selected **I want to create packages for sideloading** in step 3, the wizard will create either a single app package or an app bundle based on your selections in step 6.
 9. When your app has been successfully packaged, you will see this dialog and you can retrieve your app package upload file from the specified output location.
 At this point, you can [validate your app package on the local machine or a remote machine](#validate-your-app-package) and [automate store submissions](#automate-store-submissions).
     ![Package creation completed window with validation options shown](images/packaging-screen6.jpg)